isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int* pi = pv;   // not C++
     *pi = 999;      // overwrite sizeof(int) bytes near &ch

-The rules for implicit casting to and from `void*` in C are suble and unenforced.
+The rules for implicit casting to and from `void*` in C are subtle and unenforced.
 In particular, this example violates a rule against converting to a type with stricter alignment.

 ##### Enforcement